xenify-io/litepaper/README.md

 | 7th Halving     |         48 Months|           312.5 XNF|   10,793,750 XNF|
 | 8th Halving     |         48 Months|          156.25 XNF|   11,021,875 XNF|

+It is important to note that after the 8th halving, it will take approximately 176.75 years to reach the max cap of 21 million XNF, given the decreasing daily distribution rate.
+This long timeframe ensures a gradual and fair distribution of XNF tokens to users who contribute to the protocol.

 ### ◽️ Deployed Chains

 XNF will be deployed onto the following chains: